ncurrid/ncurrid.github.io/index.md

     <!-- ABOUT DIRECTEMENT SOUS LE TITRE -->
     <div class="hero-about">
       <p>
-        Project Manager with a strong background in delivering results.
-        Recently expanded into Business Intelligence, focusing on turning data into actionable insights to improve performance.
+        I’m a Project Manager with a growing focus on Business Intelligence, using data to drive smarter decisions and improve performance.
       </p>
     </div>
   </div>